 2/3 cup of milk

 1 1/2 cups of tapioca flour

 1/2 teaspoon of Dijon Mustard for extra taste! (optional)

 Pinch of salt

 1. Add all the ingredients in a bowl and use a stick blender to mix it together.

 2. Pour the mixture into mini muffin pans and bake in a pre-heated oven of 180 degrees Celcius for 20 minutes.

 Don’t use the large muffin pans or the cup cake pans.
 They are all too big and the cheese puffs will not rise correctly…

-When I bake my cheese puffs I use a stick blender, the Russell Hobbs one underneath… It really does work wonderfully…
+When I bake my cheese puffs I use a stick blender, the Russell Hobbs one… The price is not too high and It really does work wonderfully…

 I have just launched my Redbubble shop.
 This will be for selling products, anything from coasters to T-shirts, with photos about South African food and South African scenery.
 Something you can buy and keep to remind you of home if you are living overseas somewhere.
 Keep a look out.
 I uploaded my first picture today.
 There are many more to come.
 Remember to keep checking back!!!